PUMP TYPES AND SUPPLIERS

 Beverage CO2 pump: a small diaphragm pump used in beverage machines to transfer and mix syrup with water.
 Self-priming up to 10 ft.
 Can be used with CO2 gas, air or nitrogen with pressures varying from 20-80 psi.
 Flow rate 1.8 gpm maximum.

-the above photo shows an ITT Flojet pump, for more information see their web site.
+the above photo shows an ITT Flojet pump.

 A pump such as this is used to build the Frankenshower, which is a portable camping shower using a CO2 beverage pump and a propane gas burner to heat the water.
 The CO2 pump is powered with propane, the gas burner heats the water, one power source is used for two functions, very ingenious.
 See this invention by Bob Beekman of Alberta in the Daily Planet episode shown on this video.